Sigma TV

-Sigma TV is a commercial network in Cyprus that commenced broadcasting on April 3, 1995.
-It is a private service and is currently the first-rated channel in Cyprus.
-Sigma TV is geared at a younger audience, with the focus on the 18-45 age group.
+Sigma TV is a commercial network in Cyprus that began broadcasting on April 3, 1995.
+It is a private service and is currently the channel in Cyprus with the best ratings.
+Sigma TV is geared at a younger audience, with a focus on 18–45 year olds.
 It broadcasts a mix of original programs as well as popular foreign programming.
 Sigma is a general entertainment station with programming that includes Children's shows, sports, news, movies, series and popular telenovelas from Latin America.

 Sigma was affiliated with Alpha TV from Greece from January 2010 to January 2016 due to a licensing agreement.
-Sigma is additionally affiliated with Skai TV and MAD TV.
-Furthermore, it has secured programming deals with major studios from the U.S. and around the world.
+Sigma is currently affiliated with Skai TV and MAD TV.
+Furthermore, it has secured programming deals with studios from the U.S. and around the world.